 We built the Continuous Innovation Framework with these attributes in mind.

-Note that while this roadmap looks like a nice linear progression across stages, what happens within each stage is iterative and even cyclical.
+While this roadmap looks like a linear progression across stages, what happens within each stage is iterative and even cyclical.

 Here is what two of the playbooks look like: